junovhs/SlopChop/README.md

 * Keeping files small enough to review and reason about
 * Keeping functions simple enough to test in isolation
 * Preventing hidden crash paths (`unwrap` / `expect`) where forbidden
-* Enforcing consistent “shape” in a growing codebase (and resisting entropy)
+* Enforcing consistent "shape" in a growing codebase (and resisting entropy)

-SlopChop’s job is to make those constraints **explicit, configurable, and continuously enforced**.
+SlopChop's job is to make those constraints **explicit, configurable, and continuously enforced**.

 ---